ethersphere/bee-docs/docs/bee/installation/install.md

 When first started in full or light mode, Bee must deploy a chequebook to the Gnosis Chain blockchain, and sync the postage stamp batch store so that it can check chunks for validity when storing or forwarding them.
 This can take a while, so please be patient!
 Once this is complete, you will see Bee starting to add peers and connect to the network.

-You can keep an eye on progress by watching the logs while this is taking place (if you've started your node with `bee start`, simply observe the logs printed to your terminal).
+You can keep an eye on progress by watching the logs while this is taking place.

 <Tabs